7255g389107j-droid/Analysis-of-raw-measurement-count-data/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://opensource.org) page for details.
 Copyright (c) 2026 Tatsuki Itagaki.

+---

+# This is something I gained only by acknowledging my defeat and reflecting on it.
+This system would not exist without my mentor (Norio Sugimoto) who taught me statistics.